Salesianum School: Athletics

 Salesianum School has won 200 Delaware Interscholastic Athletic Association (DIAA) approved boys' state championships as of summer 2025, with particular success in cross country, swimming, lacrosse, and soccer.
 Salesianum won its first state championship in basketball, led by Donte DiVincenzo and Brian O'Neill (American football), in 2014 and latest one in 2023.

 Salesianum's historical rival is St. Mark's High School, which is located in Newark, DE.
 Their fall meeting in football is commonly referred to as "The Holy War".

 The soccer team won 11 state championships between 2002 and 2014, and in 2013 defeated Saint Benedict's Preparatory School, the top ranked high school program in the nation, on a game-winning goal scored by Joseph Dolce.
 They finished the season ranked as the number two high school team in the country.
 The 2016 soccer team finished the season ranked sixth in the nation by USA Today on its final Super 25 Expert Rankings.

 The cross country team has won 37 of the 42 DIAA state boys' championships, losing only five years between 1972 and 2013.

-The Salesianum swimming team has won ten consecutive state boys' championships between 2005 and 2015, and 11 of 12 from 2005-2017.
+The Salesianum swimming team has won ten consecutive state boys' championships between 2005 and 2015, and 11 of 12 from 2005 to 2017.